NodeSecure/cli/README.md

 $ npm link
 ```

 Then the **nsecure** binary will be available in your terminal.
-Give a try on [express](http://expressjs.com/).
+Give a try with the popular [express](http://expressjs.com/) package.
+This will automatically open the webpage in your default system browser.
 ```bash
 $ nsecure auto express
 ```

-> ⚠️ Setup an npm token to avoid hiting the maximum request limit on the npm registry.
+> ⚠️ Setup an [npm token](https://github.com/ES-Community/nsecure#private-packages--registry) to avoid hiting the maximum request limit of the npm registry API.

 ## Usage example